 Can you buy a set of Bluetooth headphones with active noise cancellation and still experience studio-quality sound?
-For the longest time, my answer to this question would have been no, but with the release of the Shure AONIC 50, a viable solution has emerged that can tackle this task.
+For the longest time, my answer to this question would have been no, but with the release of the Shure AONIC 50, a viable solution emerged.
+But not content to rest on its laurels, Shure has refreshed these popular headphones and elevated things even further with the new AONIC 50 Gen 2.

 - Neutral And Engaging Sound